amore-upf/manynames/docs/README.md

 The code behind the website lives in the folder `docs` in the [public repository for ManyNames](https://github.com/amore-upf/manynames/).
 The data source for the web interface are the files `manynames-en/zh.json` contained in folder *other-data/* of the public repo.

-All computations on the website (counting images, filtering the data etc.) is done with javascript and runs client-side.
+All computations on the website (counting images, filtering the data, etc.) is done with javascript and runs client-side.
 This allows us to host the site and the data files on Github while having the image files, which are too many and too large overall for GitHub, hosted by UPF [here](https://manynames.upf.edu/).

 ## **Folders and files**